On the 1d stochastic Schr{\"o}dinger product: Presentation of the problem

 \end{lemma} The statement of item $(ii)$ corresponds to a slightly extended version of \cite[Proposition 2.1, item (ii)]{DFT} (take $H_0=H$ and $H_1=\frac12$ therein), and it can be proved with the same arguments.
 As for item $(i)$, we have included a sketch of its proof in Section \ref{sec:proof-regu-luxo}, for the sake of clarity.

 \

-Based on the result of Lemma \ref{lem:regu-luxo}, we henceforth focus on the case where $H\in (\frac12,\frac34]$, that is the situation where the solution $\Psi$ of \eqref{linear-pb}, and accordingly the solution $u$ of \eqref{general-deter-nls}, cannot be defined as functions.
+Based on the result of Lemma \ref{lem:regu-luxo}, we henceforth focus on the case where $H\in (\frac12,\frac34]$, that is on situations where the solution $\Psi$ of \eqref{linear-pb}, and accordingly the solution $u$ of \eqref{general-deter-nls}, cannot be defined as functions.

 Before we describe the so-called \textit{first-order strategy} at the core of our investigations, let us introduce a few notations and spaces that will be used throughout the paper.

 \

 \begin{notation}